stwomack/temporal-worker-tuning-bounds/README.md

 # Temporal Worker Tuning Flow

 ## Step 1: Pollers
-- Start with 4 pollers (default partition count).
+- Start with min of 4 pollers (default partition count).
 - Monitor:
   - **Poll success rate**: Should be high and stable.
   - **Task queue latency**: Should be low.